20134571/civ-ipriot-smiley/knowledge_and_evidence.md

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

 > Inheritance is the concept of taking on a behaviour from a parent class.
-It is important with reference to polymorphism because some behaviours but not all behaviours are inhereted.
+It is important with reference to polymorphism because some behaviours can be overwritten in the sub class.
->
+> This allows methods like Blink to behave differently in the subclass.

 1. **Implement Blink in Sad Class:**

    - Create a new method called `blink` within the Sad class.
 Ensure you use the same method signature as in the Happy class: